tk-notes/lucas-meier-blog/content/projects/2022/yao-gc/index.md

 An implementation of [Yao's Garbled Circuits](https://www.wikiwand.com/en/Garbled_circuit).

-This is a protocol which lets two parties compute a boolean function of their private inputs, without revealing those inputs to eachother.
+This is a protocol which lets two parties compute a boolean function of their private inputs, without revealing those inputs to each other.

 This is one of the earliest and simplest two-party MPC protocols.